3fon3fonov/exostriker/README.md

 - [x] Handy "cornerplot" GUI control.
 - [x] Import/Export of work sessions and multi-sessions.
 - [x] Export plots to a matplotlib window for further customization.
-- [x] Export ready to use LaTeX tables with best-fit parameters, errors, and statistics.
+- [x] Export ready-to-use LaTeX tables with best-fit parameters, errors, and statistics.
 - [x] Handy text-editor and calculator tools.
 - [x] Multi-platform: It works on MAC OS (10.6+), Linux (Suse, Mint, Ubuntu, etc.) and Windows 10.
 - [x] Integrated Bash-shell (Linux only).